paulb777/StaticFrameworkTestSpecs/README.md

 # MyLib

-Demonstrate a static framework CocoaPod with a testspec
+Demonstrate a static framework CocoaPod with a testspec.
+Requires CocoaPods 1.6.x

 ## Example